nightseas/arm_applications/doc/getting_started_with_clearfog_base.md

 The reason why I'm writing this is because the crude documents of Solid-run.
 And on the Armbian official download page for ClearFog, they ask you to look into forum threads and find the way to flash the system image to an eMMC among the discussions.
 As myself didn't find the answer.

+My test environment:

+ - ClearFog Base + A388 SoM (with 8GB eMMC)
+ - Armbian 5.30 Debian Jessie Image (Failed to boot with 5.32)

 ## Before We Start

 ### Prebuilt Armbian Image